sqshq/note/wiki/docs/Big Data/Hadoop权威指南/3 The Hadoop Distributed FileSystem.md

 HDFS, too, has the concept of a ***block***, but it is a much larger unit — 128 MB by default (typically a few kilobytes for ordinary file system).
 Unlike a filesystem for a single disk, a file in HDFS that is smaller than a single block does not occupy a full block’s worth of underlying storage.
 (For example, a 1 MB file stored with a block size of 128 MB uses 1 MB of disk space, not 128 MB.)

 !!!
 Question
-    WHY IS A BLOCK IN HDFS SO LARGE?
-To minimize the cost of seeks.
+    WHY IS A BLOCK IN HDFS SO LARGE? **To minimize the cost of seeks**.

 Having a block abstraction for a distributed filesystem brings several benefits.